HowToDoInJava

-Java Regex to Validate SSN (Social Security Numbers)
+Regex to Validate SSN (Social Security Number)

-In this java regex tutorial, we will learn to use regular expressions to test whether a user has entered a valid Social Security number in your application or website form.
+In this Java regex tutorial, we will learn to use regular expressions to test whether a user has entered a valid Social Security number in your application or website form.

-Valid SSN Number Format
+1. Valid SSN Pattern

-• The first three digits called the area number.
+• The first three digits are called the area number.
 The area number cannot be 000, 666, or between 900 and 999.

 • Digits four and five are called the group number and range from 01 to 99.